 When transferring future payments, two common metrics are the rate and the cents on the dollar.

-Rate – the concept of a “rate” as it applies to structured settlement transfers can be difficult for many to understand, especially because these are not loans that have principal or interest payments.
+The concept of a “rate” as it applies to structured settlement transfers can be difficult for many to understand, especially because these are not loans that have principal or interest payments.

 The rate is a percentage used to discount your future payments to determine their value in today’s terms.
 Thus, when the applicable rate increases, future payments are being discounted by a larger number and the “present value” (today’s value) is less than if that rate were lower.